Dr Toyin Ajibade Adisa

 Adisa, T. A., Osabutey, E. and Gbadamosi, G. (2016).
 Understanding the causes and consequences of work-family conflict: An exploratory study of Nigerian employees (Employee Relations, Vol. 38, Issue 5, pp. 770-788).

 Adisa, T. A., Gbadamosi, G. and Osabutey, E. (2016).
 Managing Work-family Balance: An Analysis of Coping Strategies Adopted by Nigerian and British Working Mothers (Gender in Management: An International Journal, Vol. 31, Issue 7, pp. 414-433).
 This paper won: Highly Commended For Best Paper Award 2017 Emerald Literati Network Awards For Excellence

-Adisa, T. A. and Osabutey, E. (2017).
+Adisa, T. A. and Osabutey, E. L. C. (2017 May).
 The influence of Professional Culture on Organisational Culture: Evidence from Nigerian Medical Doctors.
-(A Paper Submitted to International Academy of Africa Business and Development Conference Atlanta, Georgia, USA.
+(A Paper Presented at the International Academy of Africa Business and Development Conference Atlanta, Georgia, USA.
 Scheduled for 17-20 May, 2017).

-Adisa, T. A. and Osabutey, E. L. C. (2016).
+Adisa, T. A. and Osabutey, E. L. C. (2016 June).
 The Role of Flexible Work Arrangements on Employees’ Border Movements.
-(A Paper Presented at the International Human Resource Conference, Canada, June 2016)
+(A Paper Presented at the International Human Resource Conference, Canada).

 State of employee relations in sub-Saharan Africa, New forms of work organisation, Flexibility and work-life balance, diversity and inclusion, discrimination and equal opportunity at work, workplace behaviour.